 Santa (going by "Kringle") finally appears in person in Cold Days.
 He stands taller than Harry, who is 6'9", with bear-like proportions.
 And he is quite knowledgeable about Time Magic.
-He's a Winter fae lord on par with the Erlking and leads The Wild Hunt alongside him at the climax of the novel; the ending implies he's an aspect of Odin.
+He's a Winter fae lord on par with Summer fae lord Erlking and leads The Wild Hunt alongside him at the climax of the novel; the ending implies he's an aspect of Odin.
 Unlike others in Winter, he is a far more kind soul.

 "Santa Claus Vs S.P.I.D.E.R.", a short story by Harlan Ellison, reimagining Santa as a secret agent.
 He's got rocket-assisted boots, machine-guns and flamethrowers up his sleeves, that red nose is a grenade, the beard is an incendiary plastic explosive, and the fat belly is really a life raft.
 "Ho, ho, ho...."

-The Guardians of Childhood has North, a swordsman and outlaw who becomes one of the early members of the titular group when he has his first encounter with the Nightmare King Pitch.
+The Guardians of Childhood has Nicholas St. North, a swordsman and outlaw who becomes one of the early members of the titular group when he has his first encounter with the Nightmare King Pitch.